Humza Arshad: Career

 In September 2010, Arshad created comedy web series Diary of a Bad Man, revolving around video diaries of a young man with the "mentality of a seven-year-old".
 In 2011, the fifth episode of Diary of a Bad Man was the seventh most viewed video on YouTube in the UK.

 In December 2010, Arshad was interviewed by Waqas Saeed on BBC Asian Network.
 In March and December 2011, he featured on BBC Asian Network's Noreen Khan Drive Time Show.
 In July 2011, Arshad performed on Meera Syal's Comedy Night on BBC Asian Network.
 In July 2011, he was interviewed by Bobby Friction on BBC Asian Network's Bobby Friction's late night show.
 In July and August 2011, he featured and reported for BBC London News.
 In November 2011, he featured on Nihal's phone-in show on BBC Asian Network.

 In July 2011, Arshad toured four UK cities in the Peace Youth and Community Trust's (PYCT) first Muslim Comedy Tour, alongside Jeff Mirza, Prince Abdi and Nabil Abdul Rashid.

 From November to December 2011, he toured eight UK cities, performing at nine venues, with his comedy show called The Badman Comedy Tour 2011, he was accompanied by his entourage; Asif Hussain, Jaspal Kerrah, Junaid Malik, Yogesh Kalia, and Fayaaz Kassam.
 The tour was sponsored by Azme Alishan, a Pakistan-based social movement.

 In May 2013, Arshad performed stand-up at the Shaw Theatre in London.
 On 9 and 10 July 2013, he was involved in a live shows of Smokey's Barbers at the Pavilion Theatre, Festival Square for the Manchester International Festival.
 In the same month, he was interviewed by Tommy Sandhu on BBC Asian Network.
 From 11 to 25 August 2013, he performed 15 stand-up shows at the Edinburgh Festival Fringe.

 In March 2015, Arshad appeared at the Muslim Youth Festival, a festival on how to divert young Britons away from extremism and looking at what it means to be a young British Muslim in the UK today.

 Published works

 In 2018 Penguin Random House bought the children's novel series Little Badman, created by Arshad and comedy writer Henry White.
 The first in the series is titled Little Badman and the Invasion of the Killer Aunties and was published on World Book Day in March 2019.
 The second book, Little Badman and the Time-travelling Teacher of Doom, was published on 20 August 2020.
 The third book, Little Badman and the Radioactive Samosa, was published for World Book Day in March 2021.
-The fourth book, Little Badman and the Rise of the Punjabi Zombies is set to arrive in July 2022.
+The fourth book, Little Badman and the Rise of the Punjabi Zombies was published on 7 July 2022.
 The books are illustrated by Aleksei Bitskoff.

 Little Badman follows the story of 11 year old rapper Humza Khan who becomes suspicious when his school teachers begin to disappear and are replaced by evil aunties.